getAlby/bitcoin-connect/README.md

 #### Requesting a provider

 With one line of code you can ensure you have a WebLN provider available and ready to use.
 If one is not available, the Bitcoin connect modal will be launched.
+This should be called on a user interaction to avoid the modal unexpectedly being shown to the user.

 ```ts
 import {requestProvider} from '@getalby/bitcoin-connect';